kamireddym28/Interview-Practice/README.md

 ```
 - This is a function of unordered list items which iterates over the parsed in list items using for loop and returns the unordered list output.
 - If the original list was provided by the user, the function should check whether the input is a list and it has list items that are strings.

+## Question 4

+**4. List 2-3 attacks that web applications are vulnerable to.
+How do these attacks work?
+How can we prevent those attacks?**

+Common attacks that websites are vulnerable to are:

+- Cross Site Request Forgery: A cross site request forgery or XSRF attack occurs when information stored in cookies in a browser are used to perform unauthorized HTTP requests.
+Link leading to download of an in appropriate files is an example of XSRF attack.
+This attack can be prevented by generating an access token that matches the user server’s token to process the request.
+Implementing CAPTCHA on some websites is a method to ensure prevention of XSRF attack.

+- SQL Injection attack: This is a type of attack in which user injects SQL code into input fields to make malicious use of data in the database.
+This can be avoided by using pre-built functions to perform SQL queries rather than generating entire SQL query based on user input.
+Limiting database privileges to users to perform actions on database.

+- Brute force attack: This is an attack to gain access to password protected content.
+This can be prevented by configuring a robust firewall that can monitor the traffic and identify potential attacks.